zsimple/pusher/README.md

 	"SSLCertFile": "A cert.pem file",   // Required if SSL is true "Apps": [                           // Required, A Json arrays with multiple apps {
-			"ApplicationDisabled": false,               // Required but can be false "Secret": "A really secret random string",  // Required "Key": "A random Key string",               // Required "OnlySSL": false,                           // Required but can be false
+			"Disabled": false,                          // Required but can be false "Secret": "A really secret random string",  // Required "Key": "A random Key string",               // Required "OnlySSL": false,                           // Required but can be false